A Simple Introduction to Tissue Identification in Preparation for the USMLE

 - and between Skeletal Muscle Fiber Bundles

-Reticular Connective Tissue or Fibers is identified as a thin network of interlacing fibers and cells made up of Glycoprotein coated fine Collagen Fibers.
+Reticular Connective Tissue or Fibers are identified as thin network of interlacing fibers and cells made up of Glycoprotein coated fine Collagen fibers.
 It is located in:

 - Lymph Nodes